 In this episode, Jeremy shares his experiences as a passionate creative.
 He speaks passionately about his influences and inspirations, from childhood to adulthood, and how music can be a form of escapism.
 He also discusses how he was able to take the 2020 Nottingham Caribbean Carnival online in response to the pandemic, and the coming together of the Caribbean community in times of adversity.

-Rachel is joint arts editor at LeftLion.
+Rachel was joint arts editor at LeftLion.
 She has been contributing writer for Black Ballad.
 Alongside writing, Rachel has a wealth of volunteer experience within the cultural sector.
-She currently works as an arts marketer at New Art Exchange.
+She currently works as a Marketing Manager at the British Council.